 Hajime Tonkatsu is not just great affordable tonkatsu but a man’s lifelong passion

-Hajime is helmed by Singapore’s first tonkatsu chef Chef Tan-San, progenitor of the local style at Tonkichi all those years ago.
-These are not just slices of beautifully-fried pork, but slices of history itself.
+Hajime is helmed by Singapore’s first Tonkatsu chef, Chef Tan-San, and progenitor of the local style at Tonkichi all those years ago.
+These are not just slices of beautifully-fried pork but slices of history itself.

 There’s an illuminating conversation to be had with Chef Tan-San.
-On his formative years in Japan, on adapting the traditional dish for local palates, and above all his attention to detail and insistence on hand-made ingredients.
+On his formative years in Japan, on adapting the taste of Japan for local palates, and above all his attention to detail and insistence on hand-made ingredients.

 What I saw was an unwavering passion and dedication to perfection, even in old age.
 And it’s paying off in the form of a spanking new second outlet at Thomson Plaza.